 The quail is a timid bird; if it hears a loud sound, it will quail and huddle close to the ground so it won't be seen.

-2. To shake violently: The explosion made the whole house quake.
+2. To shudder violently: The explosion made the whole house quake and quiver.

 A statistical arbitrage quant works on finding patterns in data to suggest automated trades.